We may earn commissions on purchases. (Info)

 cyberghost vpn reviews

-A step higher is the six-month plan, which costs $6.99/month and is billed $41.94.
+A step higher is the six-month plan, which costs $6.99/month and is billed at $41.94.
 This plan nearly halves the average monthly price compared to the monthly plan.
 It also comes with the benefit of a 45-day money-back guarantee.
 This is significantly longer than the industry average of 30 days, so you get more time to try the VPN service.

 Subscribing to the 2-year plan with 4 free months (28 months effectively) saves you over 80%.
 This plan costs an average monthly fee of $2.03, billed $56.94 once for 28 months.